saipranayv1710/Data-Structures/README.md

 ## Data Strutures

-This repor consists of all the workimg files for Data Structures
+This repo consists of all the workimg files for Data Structures